eddbrown/connect4bot/README.md

   $ irb
   $ require '#{INSERT_THE_FILE_PATH}/play.rb'
 ```
 Play against it by typing your column choice (0 through to 6).
-You get the privilege of going first, it is a generous AI
+You get the privilege of going first, it is a generous AI.